 The DeFi Education Fund is a nonpartisan research and advocacy group working to explain the benefits of DeFi, achieve regulatory clarity for the future of the global digital economy, and help realize the transformative potential of DeFi for everyone.

-We exist because DeFi has immense potential to promote human flourishing, but that potential can only be realized with buy in from governments and smart policy.
-We work to help realize DeFi's promise by educating regulators and policymakers and advocating for smart approaches that work.
+We exist because DeFi has immense potential for human prosperity, but that can only be realized with buy in from governments and appropriate policy.
+We work to help realize DeFi's promise by educating regulators and policymakers and advocating for smart approaches.

 The DEF focuses on research and advocacy efforts in the following areas: